 Opening hours and admission

-There is no entrance fee to the lookout, it can be viewed free of charge.
+There is no entrance fee to the lookout, it can be viewed free.
 It is open 0-24 hours.
-If you want to watch the sunset from here, be sure to bring a headlamp.
+If you want to watch the sunset from here, bring a headlamp.

 - Admission: free